foodtruck-trackr-3/Back-End/README.md

 - Retrieves a list of food trucks
 - Information returned for each truck: id, truckName, location, foodType, owner

+/api/trucks/foodtypes

+- Retrieves an array of available food types to filter from
+- Array only contains unique values

 /api/trucks/filter

 - Retrieves a list of food trucks with the requested filter